hannadzhus/ekg-tf/README.md

 terraform apply
 ```

-In case of troubleshooting after terraform ws initialize, make sure to run the following:
+In case of troubleshooting after terraform initialize, make sure to run the following:

 ```
 terraform plan --var-file=values.tfvars